3dApothecary-xyz/FunctionalTest/README.md

 ### Reboot to Setup CAN Features

-27. Enter:
+28. Enter:

     ```
     sudo reboot now
     ```

-28. Wait 2 minutes then `ssh biqu@kgpft1` and enter password `biqu` when prompted
+29. Wait 2 minutes then `ssh biqu@kgpft1` and enter password `biqu` when prompted

-29. Run `python python/cycle38.py` and check `http://kgpft1` to make sure everkything is okay
+29. As was done above, if NewHat3B/HeaterBoardb is installed, test python operation with:
+    ```
+    python python/cycleBLPROBE.py
+    ```
+    Else Test python operation with:
+    ```
+    python python/cycle38.py
+    ```

 ![kgpft1 Mainsail Webpage](images/Mainsail_Webpage.png)